Neurological Manifestations of Babesiosis

 Individuals with babesiosis can experience fevers, chills, myalgias, anorexia, headache, nausea, and vomiting.
 According to the authors, “The least common are shortness of breath, sore throat, neck stiffness, emotional lability, photophobia, and dark urine.”

-In their study entitled “Atypical Presentation of Babesiosis With Neurological Manifestations as Well as Hematological Manifestations,” the authors summarize two cases which presented with stroke-like/transient ischemic attack (TIA)-like signs and symptoms.
+In their study entitled “Atypical Presentation of Babesiosis With Neurological Manifestations as Well as Hematological Manifestations,” the authors summarize two cases that presented with stroke-like or transient ischemic attack (TIA)-like signs and symptoms.

-Both patients were in their 70’s with multiple co-morbidities.
+Both patients were in their 70s with multiple co-morbidities.
 They were admitted to the hospital “with similar symptoms of confusion/cognitive impairment, slurred speech, ataxia, fever, myalgias and chills, urinary frequency, and urgency,” the authors wrote.
-They had no history of travelling outside the country or having noticed a tick bite.
+Neither patient had traveled outside the country or noticed a tick bite.

-The first patient was treated successfully for babesiosis, Anaplasma, and Lyme disease with a combination of atovaquone, azithromycin, and doxycycline for a total duration of 10 days.
+The first patient was treated successfully for babesiosis, anaplasmosis, and Lyme disease with a combination of atovaquone, azithromycin, and doxycycline for a total duration of 10 days.

-According to the authors, there are few reports in the literature of neurologic manifestations associated with babesiosis involving cognitive and motor dysfunction.
-Published studies involving neurologic manifestations have been typically attributed to Lyme disease and anaplasmosis rather than with babesiosis.
+According to the authors, there are few reports in the literature describing neurologic manifestations of babesiosis involving cognitive and motor dysfunction.
+Neurologic findings in tick-borne illness are more often attributed to Lyme disease or anaplasmosis.

 “There is a huge gap in knowledge about tick-borne infections, especially babesiosis, which is grossly under-studied and underdiagnosed,” the authors concluded.